muten84/appify/README.md

 ```

 ####@Start
-Service annotation is strictly related with Start annotation.
-All services will be started by Appify if there is at least one public method annotated with the Start annotation.
+@Service annotation is strictly related with #Start annotation.
+A service class will be started by Appify if there is at least one public method annotated with the @Start annotation.

 ``` java
 @Start